EVOCATION-ITN/evocation-itn.github.io/_pages/home.md

 Advanced Visual and Geometric Computing for 3D Capture, Display, and Fabrication (EVOCATION) is a Marie Skłodowska-Curie Actions Innovative Training Network (MCSA-ITN) supported under the European Union’s Horizon 2020 Research and Innovation Program under Grant Agreement No 813170.
 <!-- {: .text-center } -->

+**We will start recruiting for 2019 soon!
+Please check back for more information.**

 <!-- {% include feature_row %} -->